Luka-io/Bitbreach/README.md

 ---

-## 🎯 The Vision
+## The Vision

-This isn’t some locked-down “smart” thing.
+This isnt some locked down Device
-**BitBreach is your canvas.
-Your tool.
-Your pet.
-Your lab.**
+**BitBreach is yours.**

 Make your own plugins.
 Flash your own firmware.
 Mess it up.
 Reflash.
 Hack it again.
+Thats what real hackers do

 Whether you want to build the next RFID app, learn how glitching works, or make a Tamagotchi that plays Doom — this is for you.